 Primary site: Women's Hospital - HSC

 Groups may not be available in a given year.
-Individual format may require a waiting time of 2 to 6 weeks for postpartum women, 1 to 3 months for pregnant women, and 4 to 6 months for women referred for psychological treatment regarding chronic pelvic pain.
+Individual format treatment may require a waiting time of 2 to 10 weeks for postpartum women, 1 to 3 months for pregnant women, and 6 to 8 months for women referred for psychological treatment regarding chronic pelvic pain.
 The Women's Health Psychology service does not provide crisis intervention or urgent care programming and operates as an outpatient, ambulatory care clinic.
 Virtual care (Telemedicine) options are available provided the individual has access to appropriate technology.

-Referrals from psychologists, physicians (family practitioners, ob/gyn., psychiatrists), midwives, public health nurses and nurse practitioners.
+Referrals from psychologists, physicians (family practitioners, obstetricians and gynecologists, psychiatrists), midwives, public health nurses, and nurse practitioners.

 Links to other resources

-Canadian Psychological Association fact sheets on the effectiveness of psychological treatments, chronic pain, mood disorders and postpartum depression:
+Canadian Psychological Association fact sheets on the effectiveness of psychological treatments for chronic pain, mood disorders and postpartum depression: